 Combine everything in a blender.
 Blend until completely smooth, and enjoy!

-Say good bye to your heartburn and enjoy the many other benefits of the vegetables in this smoothie.
+Say good bye to your heartburn and enjoy the many other benefits of the vegetables in this green smoothie.

 Let us know what you think, and the results if you use the recommendations here to combat acid reflux.
 What will you try?
 Broccoli, cucumber, spinach, radish, kale or maybe our smoothie with all the ingredients?